gvwilson/thirdbit/src/fiction/iffy/index.md

 "For security, you understand—having original personalities surface at the wrong moment could be quite problematic at a facility like this.
 Unfortunately,
-that's going to make it quite a bit harder for you to access Citizen Kwan's memories and abilities.
+that's going to make it quite hard for you to access Citizen Kwan's memories and abilities.
 As I said,
 we're rather short on time,